Updated: Aug 25

 As you would expect, he is also the weakest, with no melee combat to speak of.
 He also possesses the worst vision of the three, being dependent upon visible light.

-To aid this he can throw flares, however doing so will give away your position.
+To aid this he can throw flares, however, doing so will give away your position.
 Worse yet, the area they illuminate is very small and they burn out quickly.

 He is also equipped with passive Night Vision Goggles.
-These are less than ideal, as the image is grainy, monochrome and sudden bright light sources, such as the flares, muzzle flash and explosions, will ‘white out' the screen making it even more difficult to see.
+These are less than ideal, as the image is grainy, monochrome and sudden bright light sources, such as the flares, muzzle flashes and explosions, will ‘white out' the screen making it even more difficult to see.
 The NVGs also prevent the use of the Motion Tracker and disable the tracking of the Smart Gun, which is arguably the marine’s best weapon.